zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 Learn more about how "Effect Hooks" work in [React's documentation](https://reactjs.org/docs/hooks-effect.html).

 Congratulations!
-What we've done up until here prepares how the Kitty object and other storage items will be accessible to our React components.
+We have setup the ground work of accessing the chain and save all kitty information internally in React.
+We will then access and display them in the following sections.

 ### 2. Create the `KittyAvatar.js` component

 In this component, all we're doing is mapping a library of PNG images to the bytes of our Kitty DNA.
-Since it's mostly all Javascript, we won't be going into much detail.
+Since it's mostly all Javascript, we won't be going into too much detail on how it is built.

-Create a file in `src/` called `KittyAvatar.js` and paste in the following code:
+Create a file `src/KittyAvatar.js` and paste in the following code:

 ```js
 import React from 'react';